xprova/bisect-tau/README.md

 indicated by `d`.

-The DUT must be prepared as a spice sub-circuit and have the required ports so minimum definition would be something like:
+The DUT must be prepared as a spice sub-circuit and have the required ports so a minimum definition would be something like:

 ```
 .SUBCKT mydut D Q QN CLK RESET